data-gov-ie/cso2rdf/README.md

 * Need to review URI patterns
   * e.g., /City and /city/galway: This can raise two (or more) issues.
 If want to move up one level on /city/galway, we get /city, expecting a collection of cities, however that URI doesn't exist due to case sensitivity.
 In contrast, /City is used for class definition.

+* Script generates smdx:Observation in a number of turtle files under they persons-by-* directory and gender-age-aggregates.ttl.
+The smdx prefix is used for http://purl.org/linked-data/sdmx, however the Observation class belongs in http://purl.org/linked-data/cube.
+It should be qb:Observation instead.